avirathtib/sagan/README.md

 5. Submit a pull request

 ## 📄 License

-This project is open source.
-Please add your preferred license.
+This project is licensed under the MIT License - see the file for details.

 ## 🐛 Troubleshooting